KARNATISAITHARUN/documentation/using-inspect-protect/windows-installer.md

 ## Installing

 Use [this installer](https://cdn.shiftleft.io/download/installer-dotnet-framework-latest-windows-x64.zip) for .NET Framework installations or [this installer](https://cdn.shiftleft.io/download/installer-dotnet-core-latest-windows-x64.zip) for .NET Core installations.
+For ShiftLeft Protect, the installer bundles all dependencies into a single downloadable file, enabling  the installer to run offline (without connecting to the Internet).

 Simply unpack the downloaded archive and an executable will appear.

 ![Unzip Prompt](img/unzip-windows.png)